Papers

 Meeting and Talk Presentations are also available

 "X-ray Emission from O Stars," Cohen, IAU 250: Massive Stars as Cosmic Engines, Kauai, Hawaii (2007).
-To appear in IAU Symposium No. 250, eds.
-Bresolin, Crowther, & Puls (2008).
+Appears in IAU Symposium No. 250, eds.
+Bresolin, Crowther, & Puls, Cambridge University Press, p.
+17 (2008).
 This is a color version, with one extra figure (and with the transcribed questions and answers that followed the talk).
-There is also a black-and-white version, identical to the six-page article that will appear in the bound conference proceedings.
+There is also a black-and-white version, identical to the six-page article that appears in the bound conference proceedings.

 "Quantitative Analysis of Resolved X-ray Emission Line Profiles of O Stars," Cohen, Leutenegger, & Townsend, International Workshop on Clumping in Hot-Star Winds, University of Potsdam, Germany (2007).
 To appear electronically: University of Potsdam (Universitats-Verlag).